wanglab-broad/spin/README.md

 --resolution "0.7"
 ```

-Just as when running in Python, a single AnnData containing multiple batches can be passed in instead, as well as just a single dataset containing a single batch:
+Just as when running in Python, a single AnnData containing multiple batches can be passed in instead, as well as just a single dataset containing a single batch.